(Selected artwork for XXV Edición de Circuitos de Artes Plásticas de la Comunidad de Madrid, Spain)

 The concept of Illumination is not only interpreted from a physical point of view, as the deliberate use of light with the

 use of a device to illuminate a space.
 Illumination is also related to an intellectual arena linked to knowledge,

 whereby we rationally understand through our experience.

-The surface that is above our heads, is full with images and information that come from one of the a daily-use media
+The surface that is above our heads, is full of images and information that come from one of the daily-use media

 to achieve knowledge of our environment and our society: the newspaper.